|

 essential history.
 It is a very good site to visit, because the links alone are

-a very useful tool in discovering the truth behind the witch-hunts.
+a very useful tool in discovering the truth behind folk magic.
 See

 also "The Archeology of Folk Magic."
 White Dragon. <http://www.whitedragon.org.uk/articles/folk.htm>.